epsylon3/odbgscript/doc/ReadMe.txt

 OPCODE addr
 -----------
-OPCODE sets the $RESULT variable to the opcode bytes, $RESULT_1 variable to mnemonic opcode (i.e. "MOV ECX,EAX") and $RESULT_2 to the length of the opcode.
+OPCODE set the $RESULT variable to the opcode bytes, $RESULT_1 variable to mnemonic opcode (i.e. "MOV ECX,EAX") and $RESULT_2 to the length of the opcode.
 If an invalid opcode appears, $RESULT_2 should be 0. addr is increased by the length of the opcode (disassemble command).